-This document is to be regarded as confidential to Tyne & Wear Fire and Rescue Authority.
-It has been prepared for the sole use of the Governance Committee as the appropriate sub-committee charged with governance by the Authority.
+This document is to be regarded as confidential to Tyne and Wear Fire and Rescue Authority.
+It has been prepared for the sole use of the Governance Committee.
 No responsibility is accepted to any other person in respect of the whole or part of its contents.
 Our written consent must first be obtained before this document, or any part of it, is disclosed to a third party.